arjunr2/beanstalk/README.md

 # Beanstalk Data and Processing Artifacts [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14933491.svg)](https://doi.org/10.5281/zenodo.14933491)

-This repo contains all the data and tools needed to process data for Beanstalk
+This repo contains all the data and tools needed to process data for Beanstalk.
+The data/software is attached to both the above Zenodo DOI and Github Releases.

 ## Dataset Structure